-The following are general recommendations for making yeast donuts using Del-Val Food Ingredients concentrates.
-Production methods such as table cut, pressure cut, or stamper can significantly alter the requirements of yeast donut handling.
-Del-Val Food Ingredients are donut experts.
+Del-Val Food Ingredients is the Yeast Donut experts.
+We sell highly concentrated yeast donut mixes that allows bakers to make high quality donuts easily that can be customized.
+Our concentrates work with production methods such as table cut, pressure cut, or stamper can significantly alter the requirements of yeast donut handling.
+We are donut experts.
 We have significant experience in all of these methods and we provide training to our customers in the optimum methods for their plants.

 Del-Val Food Ingredients are Yeast Donut experts.
 We have over 40 years of experience in the production and formulation of yeast raised donuts.
 We are here to assist our customers through these problems.